sohaveaniceday/wdi-project-1/README.md

 ![game start](screenshots/game-start.png)

-### After the player has laid down their defences on the game board, play can commence
+### Once the human player has laid down their defences on the game board, play can commence

 ![game setup](screenshots/game-setup.png)

-### Players then take it in turn to hit each other's defences.
+### Players then take it in turn to guess each other's defence squares.
 If they hit, they get another go

 ![game turns](screenshots/game-turns.png)